 Inhaled corticosteroids are often used daily as part of treatment for asthma caused or complicated by reactions to airborne allergy triggers (allergens).
 Side effects are generally minor and can include mouth and throat irritation and oral yeast infections.

-Some inhalers combine corticosteroids with other asthma medications.
+Some inhalers combine corticosteroids with long-acting bronchodilators.
 Prescription inhalers include:

 - Budesonide (Pulmicort Flexhaler)